Ryael/avarice/README.md

 ## How to Play

-My vision for this game was for the player to have complete freedom within the game's world, and this is accomplished by four actions.
+My vision for this game was for the player to have complete freedom within the game's world, and this is accomplished by three actions.

 1. "Move"
 2. "Examine"
-3. "Hide"
 4. "Recall"

 The "Move" function is what truly provides freedom to the player, as it allows them to choose which primary direction to move in and permits them to explore the world on their own terms.
 They are, of course, limited by the map and any obstructions it may have.

 "Examine" allows the player to examine certain objects within each room to learn more about the room, and potentially find items.

+The "Recall" allows the player to recall what they remember of the room upon entering it for the first time.
+This allows for the player to not be bombarded by information upon revisiting a prior room.

-The "Hide" action is the key method in how the player deals with the monster: by hiding.
+The "Hide" action was planned to be the key method in how the player deals with the monster: by hiding.
 Each room has predetermined objects and locations to use to hide themselves.
 Of course, not all of these locations are a wise choice, and as such, they aren't recommended to the player.

-Lastly, "Recall" allows the player to recall what they remember of the room upon entering it for the first time.
-This allows for the player to not be bombarded by information upon revisiting a prior room.
+However, both the monster and hide functionality fell outside of the deadline due to the prioritisation of core gameplay mechanics.

 ## Table of Contents